 Hawks Pavilion at the Joslyn

 The Rhonda & Howard Hawks Pavilion, the new 42,000-square-foot addition to the Joslyn Art Museum, adds 40% more gallery space but is more than an expansion of space.
 It also expands Joslyn’s rich history as an iconic landmark and cultural hub.
-The pavilion is composed of polished, high-performance concrete panels that have vibrant pink Rosetta aggregate embedded, allowing the addition to complement and merge elegantly with the Etowah Fleuri (Georgia Pink) marble exteriors of the 1931 Art Deco Joslyn Memorial building and the 1994 Scott Pavilion addition.
+The pavilion is composed of a polished, high-performance concrete rainscreen cladding system that has a vibrant pink Rosetta aggregate embedded, allowing the addition to complement and merge elegantly with the Etowah Fleuri (Georgia Pink) marble exteriors of the 1931 Art Deco Joslyn Memorial building and the 1994 Scott Pavilion addition.

 Taking its cues from the Nebraska landscape and weather patterns, the design of the pavilion is representative of transition.
 Three distinct yet connected buildings, each representing different architectural styles, blend well partially because of precast concrete’s versatility.
 The Hawks Pavilion emerges as a curvilinear shape from between the two existing museum structures and softens their rectilinear forms.
 Light-colored precast panels were polished so sand could be exposed, adding a pop of pink to the pavilion’s façade, reflecting the rose-colored marble of the existing structures.
 The horizontal panels provide texture and mimic the stacked stone steps of the Joslyn Memorial building, which runs parallel to the new pavilion.